railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 roaming MIT campus.
 About 15 RailsBridge students and teaching assistants had already showed up early for the workshop to start when MIT police advised everyone on the main campus to stay indoors and locks their doors.
-Other workshop volunteers got wind of the emergency by email and opted to stay home to wait for events to pan out.
+Other workshop volunteers got wind of the emergency by email and opted to stay home until it lifted.

 * show some tweets from this incident; or web page news report screengrab